 Night time on South Dublin Community Radio

-South Dublin Community Radio broadcast from c.
-1982 to 1984 from Dún Laoghaire, one of many southside pirates of the era.
-The station was linked to Radio South County that first came on air in 1980 and was active on 963 kHz for a time.
-South Dublin Community Radio was based in Pottery Road in Dún Laoghaire.
+South Dublin Community Radio broadcast from 1983 to 1984 from Dún Laoghaire, one of many small southside pirates of the era.
+South Dublin Community Radio was based in Pottery Road in Dún Laoghaire but logs from throughout the period that it was on air incorrectly note other locations also.
 This recording is from 2155-2240 on the 27th of August 1983 from 102.7 FM and features Bruce Foxton, to be followed at 2300 by Jimmy Cliff.
-In the time-honoured pirate tradition, these were pseudonyms inspired by the singers of the same names!
+In the time-honoured pirate tradition, these were pseudonyms inspired by the singers of the same names.

 This recording is from the Skywave Tapes Collection.
 Skywave Radio International broadcast a shortwave station in the 1980s from Baldoyle in northeast Dublin.